 Arm circles: Make a T shape with your body, with your arms stretched out straight on each side.
 Move the arms in small clockwise circles, 20 at a time.
 Then reverse the direction for 20 more.

-You can also work these side planks into your day.
-To do that, just lie on your side with your elbow under your shoulder.
-Then lift your hips, so only your feet and elbow are touching the ground.
+You can also incorporate these side planks into your day.
+To do that, lie on your side with your elbow under your shoulder.
+Then lift your hips so only your feet and elbow are touching the ground.
 Use your abdominal muscles as you lift.
 Hold that for 30 seconds, and then try the other side.
-Aim for two minutes on each side eventually.
+Eventually, aim for two minutes on each side.

 If these stretches and exercises don’t seem to help, you’ll want to go see a physician to look deeper into your issue and maybe even work in some physical therapy.